boblail/pluck_map/README.md

   end
 ```

-This tends to be about one order of magnitude faster the first example.
+In [a simple benchmark](https://github.com/boblail/pluck_map/blob/master/test/benchmarks.rb), the second example is 3× faster than the first and allocates half as much memory. :rocket: (Mileage my vary, of course, but in real applications with more complex models, I've gotten more like a 10× improvement at bottlenecks.)

-It is straightforward but verbose (we repeat the attribute names at least three times) and changing a block like this produces noisy diffs:
+One drawback to this technique is its verbosity — we repeat the attribute names at least three times and changes to blocks like this make for noisy diffs:

 ```diff
   def index